avyboy/aresmush/tutorials/db-install.md

 1. Create the database.
 2. Make it private.
 3. Create a user who can access it.

-If you are going to be doing code development and want to test things out, you'll actually want two databases, one for the game itself and one for test purposes.

 For detailed instructions specific to your host, see the following articles: